Setting Up An Ideal Guitar Practice Space

 There are two options I recommend for your practice space.
 The right option for you depends on which is more practical and which you’re more likely to use:

 Practicing in a distraction-free environment is crucial to getting the most out of your practice sessions.
-If you’re distracted by other people in your home or a loud TV, you’re going to have a hard time focusing on your practice (even if you use headphones).
+If you’re distracted by other people in your home or a loud TV, you’re going to have a hard time focusing on your practice (even if you want to play guitar using headphones).

 For this reason, it’s a good idea to set up your practice space in a separate room that will be private and quiet.
 For some people, this will be your bedroom while other people may have the luxury of a dedicated music room or study.